-We were on the road early on the morning of day 4, leaving Höfn behind us, as we had to reach Egilsstaðir before dark.
+We were on the road early on the morning of our visit to Iceland day four, leaving Höfn behind us, as we had to reach Egilsstaðir before dark.

 The main road, highway 1, takes you along the coast which has the most amazing views and we kept stopping to enjoy them and take pictures, but on this leg of our journey we planned to follow road 96 along the coast, so we would travel 267 kilometres on this day.

 We had lunch on our visit to Iceland, day four, in the town of Breiðdalsvík in the Eastern Region of Iceland, which is known as the "tiny town".
 It is a fairly young community, having been originally settled in the 1880's, but only grew in the 1960's with the development of the harbour and now has a population of 139 people.